arpitmastermind/ANALYZE-ECOMMERCE-SALES-DATA/README.md

 This e-commerce business currently lacks a comprehensive view of crucial sales metrics, hindering its ability to:

-Effectively analyze sales trends: While the dashboard provides a basic overview of sales over time, it doesn't offer insights into factors influencing these trends (e.g., marketing campaigns, seasonal variations).
 ## How the this Dashboard Addresses the Problem:

 Decision-Making Support: